microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/terraform/save-output-to-variable-group.md

-# Save terraform output to a variable group (Azure DevOps)
+# Save Terraform Output to a Variable Group (Azure DevOps)

 This recipe applies only to [terraform](https://www.terraform.io/) usage with Azure DevOps.
 It assumes your familiar with terraform commands and Azure Pipelines.